lbaerga/pr-practice/README.md

 The best way to relax after a long day is to play video games and watch T.V.

-The best ice cream is chocolate chip
+The best ice cream is chocolate chip.

 My favorite type of pizza is NYC style.